 This is a class for those with interest in clay modeling and hand building construction techniques of pinch, coil and slab.
 Glazing techniques will be demonstrated.
+This class is taught at the main building.

 1233 FR CERAMICS II SEM = 0.5 credit